 You will likely only need to worry about your choice of potting soil if you want flowers or if the plant’s health is poor.

 In such cases, you will want to pick a good premade potting mix or make your own.

 You can generally take advantage of any well-draining potting soil you have laying around or even choose a soilless mix.

-Add a few ingredients to an existing general-purpose potting soil mix to make your own excellent spider plant soil.
+Add a few ingredients to an existing general-purpose potting soil mix to make your own excellent spider plant potting soil.

 Start by picking an existing potting or garden soil from your stock or a local garden center.

 Next, add in any of the following for the spider plant soil mix recipe: